sk-Prime/flypy_byrd/README.md

 # flypy_byrd
 flappy bird clone in pygame

+### dependencies
+- Python 3.8 and pygame 2

+flypy byrd.py does not depend on any other resource.
+All Artworks and sound are programatically generated.
+So just copy the file in any place and then execute using python.

 ![demo](./demo.gif)

 ### To run in your device you may need to change this values